qsyed/jenkins_CI_CD/README.md

 <br>

-> 2. The second thing you need is a second server in a private subnet. this will rpresent different stages such as dev, pre-production, and production
+> 2. The second thing you need is a second server in a private subnet. this will rpresent different stages such as dev, pre-production, and production.
+Again install the right softwares and dependencies

 * ALL this can be provided as UserData when starting up your ec2 instances *

 * sudo yum install git -y
 * sudo yum install python3 -y
 * sudo amazon-linux-extras install docker -y